 Fundamental solutions are not usually unique however.
 Consider the present case of the Laplace equation.
 If we have any harmonic function v then $\triangle(\Phi + v) = \triangle \Phi + \triangle v = \delta + 0$ shows that $\Phi + v$ is also a fundamental solution.
 The difference between two fundamental solutions solves the Laplace equation, so this is the only possibility for other fundamental solutions.
-Different fundamental solutions can produce different solutions to the PDE, though the example of f = 0 shows that this is not necessarily the case.
+Different fundamental solutions can produce different solutions to the PDE.
 We shall see that the fundamental solution we have chosen is the only one that vanishes at infinity, which makes it in some sense the best one.